anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

 5. If you didn't get the expected results, or you got an error, fix the query and try again.
 6. Repeat with other potential queries.
 Make your queries more complex as you gain confidence.

-## Next steps
-On Friday, you'll be setting up your team's database together.
-In preparation for that, you all should coordinate on cleaning and preparing your data.
-It would be good to start figuring out what queries can recreate your Python methods that grab data from your dataset.
-If you want to get ahead on connecting a Flask app to a database, feel free to start looking at [Wednesday's lab](psycopg2).

-**Acknowledgements: This lab was based off one made by Prof Amy Csizmar Dalal.**